Media: music, Broadcasting, and Print

 I also play music.
-I puttered around with some short-lived bands in middle and high school before becoming the drummer for Boston punk band CC40 from 2003-2005 while in college.
+I puttered around with some short-lived bands in middle and high school as a bassist, keyboardist, and drummer before becoming the drummer for Boston punk band CC40 from 2003-2005.
 After some time off and a lot of solo playing, I was the drummer and later guitarist for Dallas folk punkers Death Before Breakfast from 2016-2019.
 You can hear my drum work on their 2018 album "Destroy Everything."
-I also briefly handled lead guitar and backing vocals in Dallas punk outfit The Nothing, and currently am drumming with Beethoven's Bastards, which made its debut in October 2021.
+I also handled lead guitar and backing vocals in Dallas punk outfit The Nothing in 2019-2021, and played drums with Beethoven's Bastards, from 2021 to 2023, with my playing appearing on all their recordings.

 I mostly play drums and guitar, but also piano, bass, mandolin, and all things percussion.
 I'm always looking for other local musicians in the Dallas-Fort Worth area to jam and write with.
 Mostly garage, punk, 90s alternative, classic rock, anything in that vein, but I try to stay flexible with almost anything rock related from the 1950s to today.
 I write my own music once in a while, but it's rare.

 Lastly, what you'll find most in this section is that I enjoy writing on all sorts of sports-related topics, mostly sports collecting.
-Some of my pieces have been featured in Tuff Stuff, Uni-Watch, USA Floorball, the North American Hockey League, and most recently Nine Inning Know-It-All.
-I was a co-founder, writer, and podcast host for the erstwhile Sports Fans Online in the mid-2000s and its also-now-defunct reboot Broken Bat Media in the late 2010s, and served on the Writing Staff of SportsCardForum (SCF) for the better part of the past decade.
+Some of my pieces have been featured in Tuff Stuff, USA Floorball, Uni-Watch, the North American Hockey League, Nine Inning Know-It-All, and Sports Collectors Daily.
+With Corey and Howie Mansfield, I was the co-founder, a writer, and chief podcast host for the erstwhile Sports Fans Online in the mid-2000s and its also-now-defunct reboot Broken Bat Media in the late 2010s.
+Later, I served on the Writing Staff of SportsCardForum (SCF) for the better part of the 2010s as well.
 I also wrote several blogs related to autographs.

 Below you can find some of the pieces I've written over the years for those various sites, mostly SCF.
 Mostly, you'll read a lot of think-pieces and personal stories more than any deep research.